VictorSyntez/governance/docs/gf_controlled/member_business_policies.md

 ### Membership Committee
 The committee MUST:

-1. Ensurer that all specific Practices and Procedures involved in the Member application process are publicly documented on the Canadian Credential Network website.
+1. Ensure that all specific Practices and Procedures involved in the Member application process are publicly documented on the Canadian Credential Network website.
 2. Ensure that Member application process follows the guidelines for Self-Certification, Certification, or Accreditation as specified by the Canadian Credential Network Trust Assurance Framework.
 3. Ensure that the application form available upon request and minimally publicly documented on the Canacred-GF source control repo and/or website.
 4. Notify applicants of application approval/rejection status.